-- 3. Explain the results of the poll on a separate page.
-Do the kids you polled have a misunderstanding about money?
-If so, how can they get the truth? - BONUS: Show the results of your poll in fractions, decimals, or percentages
+- 4. Explain the results of the poll on a separate page.
+Do the poll participants have a misconception about money?
+If so, how can they get the truth? - BONUS: Show the results of your poll in fractions, decimals, or percentages.